Maximmoore/ICO-token_tutorial2018/README.md

-Hello everyone <br>
+Hello everyone! <br>
-You can find a video guide on how to work and deploy you personal Token and ICO on youtube video:
+You can find a video guide on how to work and deploy you personal Token and ICO on youtube video: <br>